MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-vnet-to-onprem.md

     > [!Note]
     > If you do not have the **Fortinet Fortigate-VM For Azure BYOL** and **FortiGate NGFW - Single VM Deployment (BYOL)** available in your Azure Stack Marketplace, contact your cloud operator.

--  At least one available Fortigate license file to activate the Fortigate NVA.
+-  To activate the Fortigate NVA you will need at least one available Fortigate license file.
 Information on how to acquire these licenses, see the Forinet Document Library article [Registering and downloading your license](https://docs2.fortinet.com/vm/azure/fortigate/6.2/azure-cookbook/6.2.0/19071/registering-and-downloading-your-license).

     This procedure uses the [Single FortiGate-VM deployment](ttps://docs2.fortinet.com/vm/azure/fortigate/6.2/azure-cookbook/6.2.0/632940/single-fortigate-vm-deployment).
 You can find steps on how to connect the FortiGate NVA to the Azure Stack VNET to in your on-premises network.